lfoppiano/grobid-superconductors/resources/features-engineering/superconductors/scibert/readme.md

 This page contains notes and information about the process of fine-tuning SciBERT for improving the results in the task of NER for materials science scientific papers.
 This process was performed following the guide [here](https://github.com/google-research/bert#pre-training-with-bert).

-The data used for fine-tuning is text data from scientific articles in material science (~21Gb) + [SuperMat](https://github.com/lfoppiano/SuperMat) for superconductors materials.
+The data used for fine-tuning is text data from scientific articles in material science (~21Gb) and [SuperMat](https://github.com/lfoppiano/SuperMat) for superconductors materials.

 Sentences: 100001987
 Tokens: TBA